Divyansnh/Divyansnh/README.md

 ## 🚀 Projects

-### 🔹 Crime Data Analysis with Apache Spark ([GitHub](https://github.com/Divyansnh))
+### 🔹 Crime Data Analysis with Apache Spark ([GitHub](https://github.com/Divyansnh/CTEC3702-Crime-Data-Spark-Analysis)
 📅 Apr 2025 – May 2025
-- Analyzed crime datasets from Kent, Leicestershire, and Derbyshire using Apache Spark
+- Analysed crime datasets from Kent, Leicestershire, and Derbyshire using Apache Spark
 - Computed county-wise and monthly crime statistics with Spark SQL
-- Visualized trends with bar, pie, and line charts using matplotlib
+- Visualised trends with bar, pie, and line charts using matplotlib
 - Delivered descriptive statistics and identified top crime types per region
 - Developed on Kaggle using PySpark and Pandas for preprocessing and analytics